rust-mcp-stack/rust-mcp-sdk/README.md

 - `ssl`: This feature enables TLS/SSL support for the **sse** transport when used with the `hyper-server`.
 - `macros`: Provides procedural macros for simplifying the creation and manipulation of MCP Tool structures.

+#### MCP Protocol Versions with Corresponding Features

+- `2025_03_26` : Activates MCP Protocol version 2025-03-26 (enabled by default)
+- `2024_11_05` : Activates MCP Protocol version 2024-11-05

+> Note: MCP protocol versions are mutually exclusive—only one can be active at any given time.

 ### Default Features

-All features are enabled by default.
-When you include rust-mcp-sdk as a dependency without specifying features, all will be included:
+When you add rust-mcp-sdk as a dependency without specifying any features, all features are included, with the latest MCP Protocol version enabled by default:

 <!-- x-release-please-start-version -->